cblearn/cblearn-benchmark/README.md

 * [rjson](https://cran.r-project.org/web/packages/rjson/index.html): JSON loading
 * [MLDS](https://cran.r-project.org/web/packages/MLDS/index.html): MLDS Algorithm
 * [loe](https://cran.r-project.org/web/packages/loe/index.html): SOE Algorithm

 If you don't run the scripts with containers, you can manually install these dependencies to your local R instance with `install.packages(...)`.

 ## Missing data

 We run each algorithm and dataset on a separate cluster entity with 96GB RAM and maximum 1 day runtime.
 If this is not enough, the run fails and no resultfile is stored.
 For example, our *FORTE-GPU* algorithm requires too much memory and thus fails on the large *imagenet-v2* dataset.
 Similarly, the *tSTE* algorithm of vanderMaaten  timed out on the *things* and *imagenet-v2* datasets.
+The *R* implementation of *SOE* crashed for *imagenet-v2* because "long vectors" are not supported by some internal function.
+The *CKL-GPU* run on *musician* resulted in NaN results (probably a bug).

 # License

 The scripts in this library are free to use under the MIT License conditions.
 The plots are shared under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/) and require attribution.